DAY OF THE FIGHT

-Following the profile shot of the woman we continue with a lengthy segment of brief boxing clips, beginning with a down-for-the-count man writhing in seeming pain and confusion with his hands to his face, and continues with the dance of the pugilists, one down-for-the-count individual so disoriented that though his face is glued to the mat his body struggles vainly to rise as if driven not by choice but senseless, muscularly-inculcated training.
+Following the profile shot of the woman in shot 17, we continue with a lengthy segment of brief boxing clips that begins with a down-for-the-count boxer writhing in pain and confusion, his hands to his face, and continues with the dance of the pugilists, one down-for-the-count individual so disoriented that though his face is glued to the mat his body struggles vainly to rise as if driven not by conscious choice but senseless, muscularly-inculcated training.

 Shot 18 "Day of the Fight" as produced by Bonafield

 Are we honoring the never-say-die endurance that carries humanity through its struggles despite their sorrows and the end specter of death?
-We're told it's a good living for 60 out of 6000.
-And a matter of the promise of fame and glory.
+We're that boxing is a good living for only 60 out of 6000, and that its attraction is a matter of the promise of fame and glory.

 NARROWING DOWN THE GLOBAL TO THE PARTICULAR